What Is Investment Property?

 - = ($650,000 + $125,000) – ($500,000 + $20,000)

 Therefore, David made of a profit of $255,000 over a period of five years.

-The best investment properties should exhibit some (if not all) of the following features:
+Before buying an investment property, it is necessary to see whether the investment properties exhibit some (if not all) of the following features:

 - High rental yield and yet affordable for tenants;